adamthompson43/web-app-ca/README.md

 - /api/movies | GET | Gets a list of movies
 - /api/movies/{movieid} | GET | Gets a single movie
 - /api/movies/{movieid}/reviews | GET | Get all reviews for movie
-- /api/movies/{movieid}/reviews | POST | Create a new review for Movie

 ## Security and Authentication